 Many studies examining the price elasticity of demand have used aggregate data–that is, data at a country or state level on the total amount of tobacco purchased or taxed for the entire population.
 Some of these studies have analysed changes in taxable or reported sales of all tobacco products, and some have looked at cigarettes alone.
 Some have measured the weight of product sold, others the number of units.
 Some studies have compared consumption in the same jurisdiction with different prices over time (time-series analyses).
 Others have compared consumption in jurisdictions with different prices at the same points in time (cross-sectional studies).

 Other studies make use of surveys conducted regularly among school students, adults or households.
-These might be surveys that ask about smoking habits or they might be surveys about spending on a whole range of household items.
-A small number of studies have looked at consumption as reported by a panel of smokers interviewed (about their consumption and various factors which might affect it) before and after tax increases over time.
-In recent times, behavioural economists have examined the response of individuals not to real-life price increases, but rather to price increases simulated in behavioural experiments in laboratories.
+These might be surveys that ask about smoking habits or they might be surveys about spending on a whole range of household items. i A small number of studies have looked at consumption as reported by a panel of smokers interviewed (about their consumption and various factors which might affect it) before and after tax increases over time.
+More recently, behavioural economists have examined the response of individuals not to real-life price increases, but rather to price increases simulated in behavioural thought experiments.

 13.1.3 Impact of price increases on uptake, continued consumption and quitting

 Data from surveys of individuals across a population allow researchers to examine in more detail the impact of price increases on both smoking participation (that is, whether people smoke at all) and smoking intensity (that is, how much people smoke).
-Different studies have drawn differing conclusions about the relative contribution of declines in prevalence and declines in smoking intensity.8
+Different studies have drawn differing conclusions about the relative contribution of declines in prevalence and declines in smoking intensity.
+8 ii

 13.1.4 Price sensitivity among various population groups

 Studies have differed as to findings about the relative price sensitivity of women compared with that of men.
 Townsend and colleagues (1994) found that women in the late 1980s and early 1990s in Britain were more sensitive than men to increases in tobacco prices.
-Chaloupka and Pacula,22 however, found that the prevalence elasticity for young American men was almost twice as large as that for young women.
-Across all the studies published until 2001, Gallet and List6 found an average price sensitivity of –0.50 for men, and –0.34 for women.
-More recent studies have generally failed to find gender differences in price sensitivity.8
+Chaloupka and Pacula, 22 however, found that the prevalence elasticity iii for young American men was almost twice as large as that for young women.
+Across all the studies published until 2001, Gallet and List 6 found an average price sensitivity of –0.50 for men, and –0.34 for women.
+Subsequent studies have generally failed to find gender differences in price sensitivity.
+8 iv

 13.1.5 Price elasticity for tobacco products other than cigarettes